 Lettering Styles: A Crash Course

-Lettering and calligraphy has exploded on social media in the past few years, resulting in more and more people becoming interested in this traditional form of art.
+The art of lettering is a classic art form that has exploded on social media in the past few years, resulting in more and more people becoming interested in this traditional form of art.
+Like many other vintage trends, lettering is making a come back.

 If you’re new to lettering, the number of resources and tips online can be overwhelming.
 So, if you’re looking for an ultimate guide to lettering that can help you get started, we’ve got you covered.

-Whether you're a newbie to lettering looking for the basic lettering styles or you're an expert looking for fresh lettering styles to add to your designs, you've come to the right place.
+Whether you're a newbie to lettering looking for a simple trick to master basic lettering styles or you're an expert looking for fresh lettering styles to add to your designs, you've come to the right place.
 We’re big lettering nerds, and we’re excited to nerd out about lettering styles.

 The marketing industry uses lettering for logos, posters, and billboards.
 Pretty much any time you see text in an advertisement, a designer has painstakingly selected or created the font.

-The average everyday letterer can use lettering art for practical daily uses like creating day planners, chalkboard art, and stationery design.
+However, many people create lettering art beyond the scope of marketing work.
+The everyday letterer can use lettering art for practical daily uses like creating day planners, chalkboard art, and stationery design.

-Digital lettering has also become increasingly popular.
+A modern lettering artist can create distinct custom lettering designs using many different mediums.
+Digital lettering is one form of lettering that has become increasingly popular.
 Graphic designers and artists love that digital lettering can be created on the go and easily used for digital advertising and social media.

 In this article, we'll teach you the different ways you can create lettering, the basic lettering styles and give you tips on how to create your own designs with Vectornator.
-And, of course, we'll have tons of beautiful examples for inspiration.
+And, of course, we'll have tons of beautiful examples to give you inspiration.

 Before we get ahead of ourselves, let’s talk about what lettering is.